Skip to Content

 Checking Snowblower Shear key

 In the workshop, I use an impact wrench which makes flywheel nut removal easy.
-If you don’t have one, you’ll need a piston locking tool, old-timers stuffed rope into the cylinder to lock the crank, but I wouldn’t advise it.
+If you don’t have one, you’ll need a piston locking tool and old-timers stuffed rope into the cylinder to lock the crank, but I wouldn’t advise it.

 Removing Snowblower Flywheel Nut